textadventures/quest/docs/using_lockable_exits.md

 You can create an exit which is impassable until something else happens in your game.
 This could be a locked door, or perhaps something like a guard blocking the way.

-Let's create a locked door in the kitchen, leading to a back garden.
+Let's create a locked door in the kitchen of the [tutorial](tutorial/index.html) game, leading to a back garden.
 Create the following three elements:

 -   a new room, "garden"
 -   an object in the kitchen, "door"